|

 Notes about the Above Sequence:

-The above sequence represents the most common mineral sequence for the entire Herkimer diamond mine district.
+The above mineral sequence diagram represents the most common mineral sequence for the entire Herkimer diamond mine district.
 It should be considered as an "average" representation.
 Some notes for the various mineral phases are given below:

 single clear rhombs that are often microscopic